-PTHA 1305 BASIC PATIENT CARE SKILLS (2-4-0) CREDIT 3
+PTHA 1305 BASIC PATIENT CARE SKILLS (2-4-0) CREDIT 3 Prerequisites: Admission to the PTA Program

 This course covers the application of basic patient handling, functional skills, communication, and selected data collection techniques.
 It provides the future Physical Therapist Assistant (PTA) with an exposure to the duties that relate to the PTA scope of practice to include the principles and techniques of basic gait training with assistive devices, universal precautions, treatment preparation, client positioning, and clinic maintenance.
 The course also fosters the development of communication skills and interpersonal relationships with clients and colleagues in the health care field.